openstack/keystone-specs/api/v3/identity-api-v3.rst

 - Addition of ``parent_id`` optional attribute to projects.
 This enables the construction of a hierarchy of projects.
 - Addition of domain specific configuration management for a domain entity.
+- Removal of ``url`` optional attribute for ``regions``.
+This attribute was only used for the experimental phase of keystone-to-keystone federation and has been superseded by making service provider entries have its own entry in the service catalog.

 What's New in Version 3.3
 -------------------------